Robert Smalls: Escape from slavery

-In April 1861, the American Civil War began with the Battle of Fort Sumter in nearby Charleston Harbor.
+In April 1861, the Civil War began with the Battle of Fort Sumter in nearby Charleston Harbor.
 In the fall of 1861, Smalls was assigned to steer the CSS Planter, a lightly armed Confederate military transport under the command of Charleston's District Commander Brigadier General Roswell S. Ripley.
-Planter's duties were to survey waterways, to lay mines, and to deliver dispatches, troops, and supplies.
+Planter's duties were to survey waterways, lay mines, and deliver dispatches, troops and supplies.
 Smalls piloted the Planter throughout Charleston harbor and beyond, on area rivers and along the South Carolina, Georgia and Florida coasts.
 From Charleston harbor, Smalls and the Planter's crew could see the line of federal blockade ships in the outer harbor, seven miles away.
-Smalls appeared content and had the confidence of the Planter's crew and owners, and at some time in April 1862, he began to plan an escape.
-He discussed the matter with all the other enslaved people in the crew except one, whom he did not trust.
+Smalls appeared content and had the confidence of the Planter's crew and owners, but, at some time in April 1862, he began to plan an escape.
+He discussed the matter with all of the other enslaved people in the crew except one, whom he did not trust.

 On May 12, 1862, the Planter traveled ten miles southwest of Charleston to stop at Coles Island, a Confederate post on the Stono River that was being dismantled.
-There the ship picked up four large guns to transport to a fort in Charleston harbor.
+There, the ship picked up four large guns to transport to a fort in Charleston harbor.
 Back in Charleston, the crew loaded 200 lb of ammunition and 20 cord of firewood onto the Planter.

 On the evening of May 12, the Planter was docked as usual at the wharf below General Ripley's headquarters.
 Its three white officers disembarked to spend the night ashore, leaving Smalls and the crew on board, "as was their custom."
 (Afterward, the three Confederate officers were court-martialed and two convicted, but the verdicts were later overturned.)
-Before the officers departed, Smalls asked Captain Relyea if the crews’ families could visit, which was occasionally allowed, and he approved on condition that they depart before curfew.
+Before the officers departed, Smalls asked Captain Relyea if the crew's families could visit, which was occasionally allowed, and he approved on condition that they depart before curfew.
 When the families arrived, the men revealed the plan to them.

 This was the first the women and children had heard of it, although Smalls recently had told [his wife] Hannah.
-She had known that Smalls longed to escape but hadn’t realized that he was formulating a plan and intended to execute it.
+She had known that Smalls longed to escape but hadn't realized that he was formulating a plan and intended to execute it.
 She was taken aback but quickly regained her composure and told him, “It is a risk, dear, but you and I, and our little ones must be free.
-I will go, for where you die, I will die.The other women were less steadfast.
+I will go, for where you die, I will die.
+The other women were less steadfast.
 They cried and screamed when they learned what they had stumbled into, and the men struggled to quiet them....
 Later, once the shock had worn off, those women admitted that they were glad for a chance at freedom....